Annual Tariff/Copyright Forms

 For AP Inquires: APInvoiceInbox@resound.ca

-For AR Inquires and report submissions: licensing@resound.ca
+For AR inquiries and report submissions, licensing@resound.ca

-For all other matters please contact Sri at skandavilli@resound.ca
+For all other matter,s please contact Sri at skandavilli@resound.ca

 OTHER TARIFFS THAT CAN AFFECT CAMPUS & COMMUNITY RADIO STATIONS